MariusChristensen/cursor-guided-game/README.md

 - Built with vanilla JavaScript for optimal performance
 - Firebase Firestore for global leaderboard
 - Vite for build optimization and modern development experience
-- Environment variables for secure configuration
+- Environment variables for local development
 - Mobile-friendly design

 ## Development